zverok/time_calc/README.md

 TimeCalc.now.-(2, :days)
 ```

-The rest of design (see examples above) just followed naturally.
-There could be different opinions on the approach, but for myself the resulting API looks straightforwar, hard to forget and very regular (in fact, all the hard time calculations, including support for different types, zones, DST and stuff, are done in two core methods, and the rest was easy to define in terms of those methods, which is a sign of consistency).
+The rest of the design (see examples above) just followed naturally.
+There could be different opinions on the approach, but for myself the resulting API looks straightforward, hard to forget and very regular (in fact, all the hard time calculations, including support for different types, zones, DST and stuff, are done in two core methods, and the rest was easy to define in terms of those methods, which is a sign of consistency).

 ¯\\\_(ツ)_/¯